Category: WordPress

 What is the difference between native custom fields and ACF?

-For professional WordPress development services, ACF or similar field management plugins are considered standard tools, as they save significant development time while providing a superior client experience.
+For professional WordPress development services, ACF or a similar field management plugin is considered a standard tool, saving significant development time while giving clients a better editing experience.

 How can custom fields improve your WordPress development workflow?